18 Nouns that Describe People’s Character

 Copycat

-- Brian is a good tennis player who is always imitating Roger Federer.
+- Brian is a good tennis player who always imitates Roger Federer.
 What a copycat!

 - Celia called me a copycat because I have the same dress as she does.